hairpinfiles/hairpinfiles/Using Obsidian.md

 ## Tips for a better experience
 ### 1. Stay in Reading Mode as much as possible
 Assuming you read at least the basics of the [[#Help Vault]], you should be able to switch between the Reading, Editing, and Live Preview modes.
 While Live Preview is convenient to edit with at times, I would not suggest using it as your default mode.
-It's easy to accidentally change something with Live Preview, and though you can [[Using Git#Discard changes|discard those changes]] later, it's still annoying and can easily slip through if you're not careful.
+Try to make a *deliberate* choice to edit something, preferably after letting us know you were gonna do it.
+It's too easy to accidentally change something with Live Preview, and though you can [[Using Git#Discard changes|discard those changes]] later, it's still annoying and can easily slip through if you're not careful.
 If they do, it's not the end of the world - just means a bit of extra work later.
 >[!info] If you often forget that you're in Live Preview like I do, turning on line numbers can help.
 Go to settings > Editor > Display > Show line number.

+### 2. Be conservative about plugins
+- Plugins attached to the Vault:
+	- Obsidian Git: For Git sync purposes.
+Features are explored and explained in [[Using Git]].
+- Aside from the [[#^e75c2b|(small) security risk]], plugins have the potential to affect the vault a lot.
+Try to avoid any that alter notes other than the one you have open, or if they have that option, disable/don't use it.
+	- An example of this is the Linter plugin.
+It's pretty good at making sure notes adhere to a consistent style, and it has support for custom regex rules.
+But it also has commands for linting entire folders or even the whole vault.
+Using Linter is fine - I do, and I might add it to the Vault at some point to help keep it consistent.
+But absolutely do not, under any circumstances, use the mass-linting commands.
+If we ever do, it will be done properly and because there are a lot of files out of line with the style guidelines.
+- Don't use any plugins that require special syntax that doesn't do anything when you don't have it installed
+	- [Dataview](https://github.com/blacksmithgu/obsidian-dataview): I may end up adding it at some point as it has some very useful query functionality (obviously), and [GitHub Publisher](https://github.com/ObsidianPublisher/obsidian-GitHub-publisher) apparently supports "baking" Dataview queries to markdown, so it would be visible on the site.
+They would become the most continually updated notes, but I think it would probably work out better than manually making those same lists - this way it wouldn't actually change in the source, only the display.
+	- [Templater](https://github.com/SilentVoid13/Templater): Would be quite useful when we start adding content that's not just info and how-to pages, but anything with Templater syntax on it would not get published (aka no using dynamic commands on regular pages).
+That's perfectly fine, since templates themselves have no place on the site anyway.
+- Plugins that add convenient little quality-of-life things that don't affect other people's experiences: 🤌
+	- [Homepage](https://github.com/mirnovov/obsidian-homepage): Set it to [[README]] to get an experience more like the site!
+Or "random note" if you're feeling adventurous.
+	- [cMenu](https://github.com/chetachiezikeuzor/cMenu-Plugin) or [Editing Toolbar](https://github.com/PKM-er/obsidian-editing-toolbar): Might be useful for people who like formatting their text and are more used to having buttons to click.
+I think it also has like a "focus" mode?
+Or maybe it's just generally minimalistic.
+	- [Advanced Tables](https://github.com/tgrosinger/advanced-tables-obsidian) and/or [Table Editor](https://github.com/ganesshkumar/obsidian-table-editor): a lifesaver when working with markdown tables, especially if you're new to markdown or it's a particularly big one (speaking from experience 🫡)
+		- [Sortable](https://github.com/alexandru-dinu/obsidian-sortable): Makes tables sortable like Wikipedia!
+There's no reason not to use this one.
+	- [Footnote Shortcut](https://github.com/MichaBrugger/obsidian-footnotes) + [Better Footnotes](https://github.com/aidenlx/better-fn): Improves the footnote experience
+	- [Folder Focus Mode](https://github.com/grochowski/obsidian-folder-focus-mode) + [Zoom](https://github.com/vslinko/obsidian-zoom): Better focus on whatever you're working on
+	- [Folder Note Count](https://github.com/ozntel/file-explorer-note-count): Not really any functional purpose, I just like having it
+	- [Reading Time](https://github.com/avr/obsidian-reading-time): Keeping an eye on the reading time for notes that other people are meant to read is always a good idea 😉
+	- [Link Favicon](https://github.com/joethei/obsidian-link-favicon): Icons for links.
+You might need to reload after enabling it.